 Samples of Amblestegium varium (Hedwig) Lindberg (Moss.
 Collection from: Natural spring. at Carters Mill Park, Carter Mill Road, Knox Co.
 TN.
 Partial shade exposure.
 N36 01.168 W83 42.832.
 10/13/2013), Fontinalis sp.
 (Moss.
 Collected from: Holston River along John Sevier Hwy under I 40 Bridge Partial shade exposure Holston River water Shed N36 00.527 W83 49.549 823 ft 10/13/2013) and Utricularia gibba (L. Flowering plant.
 A carnivous plant.
 Original material from south shore of Spain Lake (N 35o55 12.35" W088o20' 47.00), Camp Bella Air Rd.
 East of Sparta Tn. in White Co. and grown in water tanks outside of greenhouse at Hesler Biology Building.
 The University of Tennessee.
 Knox Co.
 Knoxville TN.
 10/13/2013) were available for adding to our MicroAquariums (McFarland, 2013).
 I added a small amount of each to my tank.
 Our lab instructor enlightened the class and revealed that the mosses were added to oxygenate the water, which any organisms in our tank will enjoy.

-"Cyclops", the same type of organism seen
+Fig 1.
+Shows the micro-invertebrate, "Cyclops", the same type of organism seen through my microscope (Schur, 2009) |

 I did not personally take any photographs of the organisms in my MicroAquarium, but I obtained an image from the web of a cyclops to show as a reference.
 The example is pictured above labeled Fig. 1.